 Soles for Souls Shoe Drive

 For many years, Scottsdale Bible Church has committed to providing new back-to-school shoes for more than 600 kids enrolled in the Neighborhood Ministries Kids Club program.
-For many of these children, this pair of shoes may be the only one they receive all year, and for some, it may be their first-ever pair of new shoes.
-We will be giving out packets to the congregation in early July, but there are many volunteer opportunities before that time.
+This year, we’ve added nearly 100 children from MentorKids.
+For many of these children, the pair of shoes they recieve through Soles for Souls may be the only one they receive all year, and for some, it may be their first-ever pair of new shoes.

-If you would like to volunteer to help prepare for this outreach, please email our Missions & Me team at email@example.com and let them know what days you are available and if you prefer administrative responsibilities, hands-on involvement or both.
-We especially need Spanish speakers for measuring days and distribution days.
+If you would like to sponsor a child or support this ministry through giving or volunteering your time, please email our Missions & Me team at email@example.com and let them know your interest.
+We especially need Spanish speakers for shoe distribution day.

 Living Hope Women’s Center